--Live to make others better, and you will make yourself rounder, sweeter, more effective in all you do, and a beautiful warmth will pervade your home, and noble beings will associate with you wherever you mingle wisely and lovingly with your fellowmen.
+-Live to make others better, and er, more effective in all you do, and a beautiful warmth will pervade your home, and noble beings will associate with you wherever you mingle wisely and lovingly with your fellowmen.

--Really true and really virtuous people have the lest to say abour either their truthfulness or their integrity.
+-Really true and really virtuous their truthfulness or their integrity.

--War is the production of the cellar-kitchen of human nationality and progress : it never comes from the upper chambers in the temple of human growth.
+-War is the production of the cellar-kitchen of human nationality and -The Soul knows no retrogression, progress : it never comes from the upneither maturity.
+It is destined for per chambers in the temple of human growth.

--The man that needs a Church, or the woman that needs a minister, or the bishop that needs a bible, or the religionist whose faith needs the bolster of a miracle-is not born again.
+-The man that needs a Church, or the woman that needs a minister, or -When you attain to Inward Peace the bishop that needs a bible, or the you are born again ; and then you can religionist whose faith needs the bol-

-CONSISTENCY.
++10+1 CONSISTENCY.